The Challenge of Picking a Main

 Not to say they have no appeal.
 But I’m getting ahead of myself again.
 To start from the start…

 Long Sword holds a certain degree of comfort for me.
 I’ve already learned it- the basics at least.
-I completed Monster Hunter World and its expansion, Iceborne, with trust Longsword in hand.
+I completed Monster Hunter World and its expansion, Iceborne, with a trusty Longsword in hand.

 Rise does add new moves and also changes how the Helmbreaker move works.
 Also and perhaps even more significantly, with World being my only previous Monster Hunter experience, there are also going to be a bunch of new (to me) Monsters to come to terms with.